valproic acid - oral, Depakene (cont.)

 USES: This medication is used to treat seizure disorders, mental/mood conditions (such as manic phase of bipolar disorder), and to prevent migraine headaches.
 It works by restoring the balance of certain natural substances (neurotransmitters) in the brain.

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking valproic acid and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.Take this medication by mouth as directed by your doctor.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking valproic acid and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Take this medication by mouth as directed by your doctor.
 You may take it with food if stomach upset occurs.
 Swallow the capsule whole.
-Do not crush or chew the capsule, which can irritate the mouth or throat.Dosage is based on your weight, medical condition, and response to therapy.
+Do not crush or chew the capsule, which can irritate the mouth or throat.Dosage is based on your age, weight, medical condition, and response to therapy.
 Use this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time each day to keep the amount of medication in your blood constant.If this medication is used for seizures, do not stop taking it without consulting your doctor.
 Your condition may become worse if the drug is suddenly stopped.
 Your dose may need to be gradually decreased.This medication does not relieve acute migraine headaches.
 Take other medications as directed by your doctor for acute attacks.Inform your doctor if your condition does not improve.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.